grame-cncm/faustdoc/src/tutorials/debugging.md

 }
 ```

 with incorrect table access code in `compute` method, where the `iTemp0` read and write indexes may exceed the table size of 16.
-Executing `interp -trace 4 -ct 0 table.dsp` generates the following trace on the console:
+Executing `interp -trace 4 -ct 0 table.dsp` generates the following trace on the console, showing memory read/write access errors:

 ```
 -------- Interpreter crash trace start --------